openstack-archive/fuel-docs/pages/release-notes/v6-0/3000-storage.rst

 Storage technologies Issues
 ===========================

 New Features and Resolved Issues in Mirantis OpenStack 6.0
 ----------------------------------------------------------

-* Glance now can use vSphere Datastore as a backend.
-This provides a faster image copying process.
+* Glance can use vSphere Datastore as a backend.
+  This provides
+  a faster image copying process.
-  See `vSphere as a Glance backend <https://blueprints.launchpad.net/fuel/+spec/vsphere-glance-backend>`_.
+  See `vSphere as a Glance backend <https://blueprints.launchpad.net/fuel/+spec/vsphere-glance-backend>`_ blueprint.

 * When updating the environment, the Ceph nodes are now successfully updated.